UFC Fight Pass looks like any UFC, MMA, and combat sports fan dream.

 Even there they messed up as the oldest version did a better job and was actually way more reliable.

-Again, hopefully, that get fixed with future updates.
+Again, hopefully, that gets fixed with future updates.

 The value of Fight Pass is definitely in its content.

-You can stream every UFC Events live on UFC Fight Pass, including the Pay Per View, but you still have to pay full price.
+You can stream every UFC Event live on UFC Fight Pass.

-Fight Pass also stream live events from over 20 Fighting organizations including Cage Warriors, Pancrase, TKO, Invicta FC, Cage Fury Fighting Championship, and many more.
+Fight Pass also streams live events from over 20 fighting organizations including Cage Warriors, Pancrase, TKO, Invicta FC, Cage Fury Fighting Championship, K1, and many more.

-You can even watch live other UFC Events like Dana White Contender Series or the Ultimate Fighter.
+You can even watch live UFC Events like Dana White Contender Series or the Ultimate Fighter.

 It's awesome when, like me, you don't live in the US and don't have access to ESPN.